ruscooler/spotify-artists-crud-api/README.md

 # Spotify's artists CRUD API

-A small API with CRUD operations on the table with the artists that were got using Spotify API
+A small API with CRUD operations on the table with the musical artists that were got in background task each 10 seconds using Spotify API.

 ## Requirements